Apertura and Clausura

-The Apertura (/es/) and Clausura (/es/) tournaments is a split season format for Spanish-speaking sports leagues.
-It is a relatively recent innovation for many Latin American football leagues in which the traditional association football season from August to May is divided in two sections per season, each with its own champion.
+The Apertura (/es/) and Clausura (/es/) tournaments are a split season format for Spanish-speaking sports leagues.
+It is a relatively recent innovation for many Latin American football leagues in which the traditional association football season from August to May is divided into two sections per season, each with its own champion.
 Apertura and Clausura are the Spanish words for "opening" and "closing".
 In French-speaking Haiti, these are known as the Ouverture and the Fermeture, while in English-speaking Belize, they are respectively the Opening and Closing seasons.
 When used in the United States and Canada, they are known as the Spring Championship and Fall Championship (Championnat de printemps; Championnat d'automne).

 The Americas

 The Apertura is held in the first half of the calendar year in Bolivia, Colombia, Haiti, Paraguay and Uruguay while it is held in the second half of the calendar year in Costa Rica, El Salvador, Guatemala, Honduras, Mexico and Nicaragua.
 The words Apertura and Clausura are used in most Latin American countries.
-Some, however, use different terminology:
+Some use different terminology: